delphine777/website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##Please see my personal website here:
+## Please use the following link to access my personal website

 https://delphine777.github.io/my-app/